 Student C.A.R.E.
-(Campus Awareness & Risk Evaluation) Committee
+(Campus Awareness & Risk Evaluation) Team

 The Student C.A.R.E.
-Committee receives and responds to reports of concerning student behavior and works to ensure a proper response to students whose behavior may be disruptive or harmful to themselves or others.
-In cases deemed appropriate for C.A.R.E. involvement, the committee will assign members to meet with the student, determine a course of action, and provide a report to the Dean of Student Affairs.
+Team receives and responds to reports of concerning student behavior and works to ensure a proper response to students whose behavior may be disruptive or harmful to themselves or others.
+In cases deemed appropriate for C.A.R.E. involvement, the team will assign members to meet with the student, determine a course of action, and provide a report to the Dean of Student Affairs.

 When concerns arise, C.A.R.E. will gather information and address the situation in a manner that takes into consideration the student's actions, the student's needs, and the potential impact on the campus community.

 C.A.R.E. is comprised of faculty from each of the colleges and a representative from Student Affairs.
-The committee chairperson is appointed by the Dean of Student Affairs.
-Representatives from Student Counseling and University Police serve as consultants to the committee.
+The team chairperson is appointed by the Dean of Student Affairs.
+Representatives from Student Counseling and University Police serve as consultants to the team.

 C.A.R.E. case involvement:

-- Appropriate: Concerning behaviors (as listed below) are the primary focus of the committee.
+- Appropriate: Concerning behaviors (as listed below) are the primary focus of the team.

 - Concerning behavior (including but not limited to):